V formation: Military flight

 The "V", or "Vic" formation is a basic flight formation for military aircraft in many air forces.
 The Vic formation is also common in ceremonial flyovers and airshow flights.

 Similar aerodynamics advantage was attempted to be utilized by engineers and research pilots.
 The airflow from wingtips of the aircraft can provide upward lift force for the planes behind, providing more efficient flight.
 NASA’s Dryden Flight Research Center initiated the NASA Autonomous Formation Flight program, which involved a Formation Flight Instrumentation System that uses GPS to allow the aircraft to be position at precise formation location automatically.
 The goal of this program was to save a sustained 10 percent of fuel, and experimental data suggested that as high as 15 percent could be achieved.
 Such fuel reduction can also reduce the amount of pollution released into the environment.

 Air Mobility Command, which accounts for 20 percent of all avionic fuel usage by the United States federal government, is also experimenting with autopilot changes to find the best tradeoff between the reduced drag of 'vortex surfing' and the resulting 'ride qualities' of flying through another aircraft's wake.

 Commercial flight

 Airbus has made efforts to reduce fuel consumption in commercial aviation through its fello’fly project, where two commercial aircraft fly in a V formation.
-Since large aircraft at high speed generate immense vortices at their wings, two aircraft will fly approximately 1 and a half to 2 miles apart, near the smooth current of updraft.
+Since large aircraft at high speed generate immense vortices at their wings, two aircraft will fly approximately 1.5 to 2 miles apart, near the smooth current of updraft.
 Thus, significant fuel can be saved without compromising passenger comfort.

 Test flights were done using two AS350 Écureuil helicopters, and the results showed that 5 percent to 10 percent of fuel can be reduced for the second aircraft per trip.
 This percentage per flight means several tons of jet fuel and carbon dioxide emissions.
 Nevertheless, operational and financial concerns and savings between airlines need to be addressed, as well as the schedules of position and altitude data for planes with similar routes to fly together.